hknutzen/Netspoc/technical.markdown

 {% include image.html src="./areas_overlapping_router.png" description="Overlapping areas with router as intersection." %}

-**Routers as intersection** to prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check
+**Routers as intersection.** to prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check